Discover historic Philadelphia wedding venue rentals, how this list can help you find event spaces with an interesting past and impact your planning.

 History and art lovers will find the detail and symbolism in each design of each room as well as the floor fascinating.
 And the architecture is equally captivating.

 In fact, a docent is available to guide guests through its history, adding yet another layer to your wedding.
-Several halls each with a different theme are the perfect distinctive space for your wedding ceremony from ancient Egypt with hieroglyphics to Renaissance Hall, a rich atmosphere reflecting DaVinci, Michelangelo and other Italian Renaissance artists.
+Also, several halls each with a different theme are the perfect distinctive space for your wedding ceremony.
+For instance, there is one with ancient Egypt hieroglyphics.
+Then, there is Renaissance Hall, a rich atmosphere reflecting DaVinci, Michelangelo and other Italian Renaissance artists.
 And that’s just a couple of examples.

-ONE North Broad’s grand ballroom, complete with a majestic Benjamin Franklin and stained-glass windows, accommodates up to 250 guests and allows for 450 when including the foyer.
+Lastly, ONE North Broad’s grand ballroom, complete with a majestic Benjamin Franklin and stained-glass windows, hosts up to 250 guests.
+In fact, it allows up to 450 when including the foyer.

 Photo: Water Works/Emily Wren Photography